 Stock options have value only when the company's share price rises above the price of the shares when the options were granted.
 As a result, stock options give executives an incentive to focus on the share price rather than on other measures of the company's performance and best interests in the long term.
 Stock options also can be manipulated to increase their value above what it was when they were issued.
-[The fund] does not favour the use of stock options as a form of compensation and prefers stock-based plans.
+We do not favour the use of stock options as a form of compensation and prefers stock-based plans.

-- [The fund] will vote for proposals to eliminate stock options as a form of executive compensation unless the options have performance requirements or there is a compelling reason not to eliminate them. - [The fund] will vote against executive compensation plans that offer stock options at a price below the shares' market price. - [The fund] will vote against repricing stock options or reissuing "underwater" options whose market value is less than their exercise price. - [The fund] will vote against stock option plans that do not explicitly prohibit repricing, reissuing, or exchanging underwater options. - In general, [the fund] will vote against compensation plans if, in the past three years, the company has repriced or replaced stock options without shareholders' approval.
-[The fund] will make exceptions if the plan and the directors responsible for the repricing have been replaced. - [The fund] will vote against compensation plans if they do not have fixed dates or intervals for awards or if they do not prohibit timing awards of stock options in ways that artificially increase the value of the award.
+- Vote for proposals to eliminate stock options as a form of executive compensation, unless the options have performance requirements or there is a compelling reason not to eliminate them. - Vote against executive compensation plans that offer stock options at a price below the shares' market price. - Vote against repricing stock options or reissuing "underwater" options whose market value is less than their exercise price. - Vote against stock option plans that do not explicitly prohibit repricing, reissuing or exchanging underwater options. - In general, vote against compensation plans if, in the past three years, the company has repriced or replaced stock options without shareholders' approval.
+Make exceptions if the plan and the directors responsible for the repricing have been replaced. - Vote against compensation plans if they do not have fixed dates or intervals for awards or if they do not prohibit timing awards of stock options in ways that artificially increase the value of the award.